 Injuries sustained due to motorcycle accidents can be severe.
-In fact, motorcycle accidents are 29 times more likely to cause fatal injuries.
+Motorcycle accidents are 29 times more likely to cause fatal injuries.
 When a motorcyclist is lucky enough to survive a crash, it doesn’t mean that they’re out of the woods yet.
-Oftentimes, these accidents land riders in the hospital.
+Often, these accidents land riders in the hospital.

-Motorcycle accident victims sustain similar types of injuries due to the way in which they happen, and there are patterns that can be observed in the types and severity of injuries.
+Motorcycle accident victims sustain similar injuries due to how they happen, and some patterns can be observed in the types and severity of injuries.

 - Loss of motor skills and coordination